Palazzo Municipale of Chioggia: History

-The balustrade of the external staircase has survived from that ancient building, which now adorns the garden of the episcope on the southern side of the Cathedral of Chioggiaand the clock of the civic tower, transported to the bell tower of the Church of St. Andrew.
+The balustrade of the external staircase has survived from that ancient building, which now adorns the garden of the episcope on the southern side of the Cathedral of Chioggia and the clock of the civic tower, transported to the bell tower of the Church of St. Andrew.
 It is one of the oldest still functioning tower clocks in the world.

 Like the previous one, the current Town Hall was also used as a prison.

 Description

 The big structure is built in a neoclassical style and it stands in a porch, raised from street level by five steps in Istrian stone.

 In the central gable there is the emblem of the city flanked by the spade and the trident, symbol of agriculture and fisheries.

 In the turrets on the sides you can see, in addition to the clocks, two bells; the one to the south is from 1790 while the one to the north is from 1855.